 Sleeping better will make the whole adventure more fun.
 It’s hard to enjoy yourself when your back hurts or when you’re running on an hour or two of sleep.

-Comfort and warmth will go a long way in keeping you happy and healthy as you enjoy your camping experience!
-You don't have to ask if sleeping pads necessary for camping anymore, once you know how comfortable they are.
+Comfort and warmth will go a long way in keeping you happy and healthy as you enjoy your camping experience through some games!
+You don’t have to ask if sleeping pads necessary for camping anymore, once you know how comfortable they are.

 What to Look for in Sleeping Pads